-Parameter Description Unit Select the unit to be displayed.
-From Port / To Port Select a range of ports to be displayed.
+Parameter Description From Port / To Port Select a range of ports to be displayed.
 MAC Address Tick the check box and enter the authenticated MAC address of the client connected to the corresponding port.

 NOTE: The user must first globally enable Authentication Mode in the 802.1X Global Settings window before initializing ports.
-Information in this window cannot be viewed before enabling the authentication mode for either Port-based or MAC-based.